topher200/genetic-hello-world-python/README.txt

 	1. Creates a list of random strings with generate_random_chromosomes(), called 'samples.'

-	2. Selects a subset of the samples by selecting two at a time, and adding the one with highest fitness to the 'selected' group.
+	2. Selects a subset of the samples to create a 'selected' group.
+First takes the top 10% samples (elitism), then uses tourny select to find the rest.
+Tourny select works by selecting two random samples, and using the one with the highest fitness score.

 	3. Creates a 'solution' group by randomly taking two chromosomes from the selected group and breeding (combining) these together.
 Periodically, a